kjappelbaum/compmat_resources/docs/_build/html/_sources/coding.rst.txt

 Some useful settings for the :code:`.vimrc` file are:

-* :code:`syntax enable` is probably self-explanatory
+* syntax highlighting :code:`syntax enable` is probably self-explanatory
 * search
   ::